MehranMorabiPazoki/thesis-template-master/README.md

 # thesis-template-master
 Thesis Template Master

 Welcome to the Thesis Template Master repository!
-This project was initially developed by Zeynab Saffori, a dedicated and talented software engineer who created a robust and user-friendly template for academic theses.
+This project was initially developed by Zeinab Seifoori, a dedicated and talented software engineer who created a robust and user-friendly template for academic theses.

 Recognizing the potential for further improvements, Mehran Morabbi Pazoki took the initiative to rewrite and debug the template.
 Mehran's contributions have greatly enhanced the template's functionality, making it even more efficient and reliable.